jaygut/marine-gis-pilot-data/README.md

 ## Contact

-For questions about this repository or the blue carbon assessment workflow, contact the project maintainers.
+For questions about this repository or the blue carbon assessment workflow, contact Jay at jg@graphoflife.com